Mathe-Genie1/Websites/README.md

 # Websites
-The websites i created when learning JavaScript at Uni
+The websites I created when learning JavaScript at Uni